Watch the presentation from Dr. Paul Monnier:

 Selected cells are isolated into separate wells.

 Monoclonal colonies are expanded and the DNA sequenced.
-50% of colonies show all three mutations.
+Overall, 50% of the clones showed mutations in targeted loci.

 Use Case #2